By Amber Meade, communications operations manager, Office of University Communications

 Campbellsville University continues to improve with consecutive ratings in the top 100 Best Regional Universities in the South.

-Dr. Michael V. Carter, president of Campbellsville University, said, “We are pleased that the national rankings affirm Campbellsville University again in the top 100.
+Dr. Donna Hedgepath, provost and vice president for academic affairs, said, “We are pleased that the national rankings affirm Campbellsville University again in the top 100.
 This reflects the continued quality and professionalism that is the fabric of this institution.
 I salute my colleagues across all of our locations.”

 CU was also ranked in Top Performers on Social Mobility Regional Universities in the South by U.S. News & World Report.
 Social mobility is the movement of individuals within or between social strata in a society.